 Marcel Lettre, special assistant to Panetta and former principal deputy secretary of defense for legislative affairs, is running the day-to-day operations for Team Hagel.
 Lettre ran transition duty for Panetta when he succeeded Robert Gates, in June 2011.
 He has been especially involved this week as Bash is accompanying Panetta through Europe on the secretary’s last overseas trip.

-, assistant secretary of defense for legislative affairs, is in charge of Hagel’s hill visits.
-“She’s the legislative guru,” the official tells E-Ring
+Elizabeth King, assistant secretary of defense for legislative affairs, is in charge of Hagel’s hill visits.
+“She’s the legislative guru,” the official tells E-Ring.

 Always at Hagel’s side remains Aaron Dowd, who knows Hagel better than anyone.
 Since he was 18 years old, Dowd has been with Hagel, most recently as his de facto chief of staff.
 He’s the only staffer that Hagel has brought with him to the Pentagon so far, the official said.